First Find Yourself

 At the same time, we don’t have to be alone on this path of healing.
 Connecting with available people and learning to receive support from those who are capable of providing it is an essential part of the healing process.

-Philipe L. Harrington, MFT works with queer, trans & poly individuals and couples who are longing to embody the transformation we need to create social justice.
+Phillippe Citrine, MFT works with queer, trans & poly individuals and relationships who are longing to embody the transformation we need to create social justice.

 Thanks to Mar Ruggeri, Sabeen Shaiq, LCSW, Andrea del Moral, Sarah Jones, ourania n. tserotas, Debra St. John and Tuesday Feral for your contributions to this article.